eliotwrobson/PrairieLearn/rfcs/007-python-autograder-v2.md

 5. Add compatibility with other autograding frameworks, such as Canvas and Gradescope.
 This should be straightforward and only require changes to the output.

+6. Proper logging that prints messages at the info and debug levels, with the ability to enable debug output if desired.
+This will make debugging easier while still allowing for relaxed file assumptions.

+# Decoupling the core autograder and the docker image

+The current autograder suffers from unnecessary coupling between the dependencies used by certain courses and the autograder.
+In short, the docker image containing the autograder has dependencies that are only used by grader code in certain courses, rather than the grader code itself.
+This coupling means it is more difficult for courses to hand-roll their own autograder image while using the same autograder framework.
+In addition, this makes it very difficult for anyone using the autograder outside of the docker image (requires copying files).

+To remedy this problem, the new autograder will use the following deployment architecture:

+- The core autograder code itself will be deployed as a standalone package on PyPI (with features as described above).
+Parts of the autograder that are configured to grade certain specific data types from external packages (Pandas dataframes, numpy ndarrays, etc.) will be allow these dependencies to be optional.
+This will make the autograder more lightweight for hand-rolled autograder images (and users of the standalone package outside of a docker container).

+- The current Python autograder docker image will then simply add the standalone package as an external dependency, along with other existing external dependencies and tools to ensure backward compatibility.

+The main challenge here will be maintaining compatibility with the core PL platform when changes are made to the autograder.
+The main way of overcoming this will be to use standalone testing of the autograder that mimics usage by the core PL code.